albinwwells/Raster-Basics/README.md

  - `from raster_basics.RasterBasics import show_fig, rasterLike`
  - `from raster_basics.RasterBasics import shpReprojection, shpClip, tifReprojectionResample,fillHole, mosaic_files`
  - `from raster_basics.RasterBasics import extract_along_line,points_along_lines, end_points`

+### Installing Dependencies
+Python module dependencies can be installed via the `requirements.txt` file.
+Download the file, navigate to it's directory in the terminal, and install dependencies by typing `pip install -r requirements.txt` or `conda install --file requirements.txt`.
+This should install all the dependencies needed to run the raster_basics module.

 ## Functions
  - `show_fig`: show geotiff as a matplotlib figure